thephoeron/cl-isaac/README.md

 * 64-bit version of SBCL v1.1.7+
 * Quicklisp

+### SUPPORTING THIS PROJECT

+You can support this project by donating Bitcoin or Litecoin:

+BTC: 13imVmHQXDpJDigtnKjUJKaPJ7vhwfLZ8i

+LTC: LSPQBg3opQuWaruxtjJ6CwKVn1SyG5aiFW

 ### CONTRIBUTING

 If you find any bugs or would like to see CL-ISAAC work on your platform, please create an issue on [the master GitHub repository](https://github.com/thephoeron/cl-isaac).